fablab-wue/piTelex/README.md

 <img src="img/TelexOverview.png" width="373px">

-To use a Telex as an USB-device you can use an USB-serial-converter based on a CH340 chip (other chips from FTDI and Prolofic don't work at 50 baud, 5 data-bits, 1.5 stop-bits).
+To use a Telex as an USB-device you can use an USB-to-serial-TTL converter based on a CH340 chip (other chips from FTDI and Prolofic don't work at 50 baud, 5 data-bits, 1.5 stop-bits).

 The commutate circuit (drawn in cyan) is optional and only needed when the telex is using a FSG.
 Without a FSG the cyan area can be removed.